FAMAS Award: The Maria Clara Awards

-The forerunner of the FAMAS Award was the Maria Clara Awards, established by the Manila Times Publishing, Inc. under the tutelage of Dr. Alejandro Roces in 1951.
+The forerunner of the FAMAS Award was the Maria Clara Awards, established by the Manila Times Publishing, Inc. under the tutelage of Alejandro Roces in 1951.
 The first awards in the Philippine movie industry were doled out for the movies of 1950-1951 and for the year 1952.
-The award statuette, which bore the figure of Maria Clara, a character in Dr. José Rizal's novel Noli Me Tangere, was sculpted by National Artist for Sculpture Guillermo Tolentino.
+The award statuette, which bore the figure of Maria Clara, a character in José Rizal's novel Noli Me Tangere, was sculpted by National Artist for Sculpture Guillermo Tolentino.
 For two years, the Maria Clara Awards honored the Philippine movie industry's cinematic achievements.

 Establishment of FAMAS

 Due to the complaints that the Maria Clara Awards were irrelevant because movie writers and not film artisans and filmmakers were the ones voting on the awards, seven writers (Flavio G. Macaso, Vic Generoso, Mario Mijares Lopez, Clemente Roxas, Paulo Dizon, Amado Yasoma and Eddie Infante) established the Filipino Academy of Movie Arts and Sciences.
 The FAMAS Awards formally replaced the Maria Clara Awards.
 In its inception, FAMAS had movie writers, columnists and studio publicists as its voting members.

 The Filipino Academy of Movie Arts and Sciences bestows the FAMAS Award of Merit to individuals who have used their skills and craftsmanship to the best of their abilities for the development and creation of a Filipino motion picture.
 FAMAS was somewhat designed after the Academy of Motion Picture Arts and Sciences (AMPAS) of the United States and was originally named Academy of Motion Picture Arts and Sciences of the Philippines before AMPAS protested against the usage of their name.